The Gunfighter (Justified): Writing

 He also described Fletcher Nix, stating "We liked the idea of this guy who was just a stone-cold killer with a typically Elmore Leonardian quirk to him, the ability to say things that are humorous without trying to be funny.
 And we also liked someone who has this sort of thing for gunfighters.
 The title of the episode is 'The Gunfighter'.
 He looks for this challenge, which is what brings him to the watch owner, and then what brings him to Raylan."
 While Yost expressed interest in bringing back the character, Nix was never seen again in the series.
 He also talked about Robert Quarles, "we wanted someone who had no connection to Kentucky, that Raylan didn't know, no one knew, and so there's no backstory or assumed friendliness or politeness.
 He's just a bad guy from the outside."
 The producers nicknamed Quarles as "The Carpetbagger", explaining "we just liked the idea of someone coming from outside thinking he could show these Kentucky yokels how crime is really done."
 The crew explained that Quarles' sleeve gun was inspired by Taxi Driver and viewed it as an example of "Chekhov's gun", "if a gun is introduced in the first act, it will go off in the third."

 The original idea for the episode involved Raylan confronting Nix before the final scene.
 But Yost, Olyphant, director Michael Dinner and co-writer Fred Golan thought it "might be more interesting to have this near miss" at the elevator scene.
-Talking about Raylan's and Boyd're relationship, Yost commented, "it's obviously a complicated relationship, especially from Raylan's point-of-view, and there will be ramifications.
+Talking about Raylan's and Boyd's relationship, Yost commented, "it's obviously a complicated relationship, especially from Raylan's point-of-view, and there will be ramifications.
 You look ahead into episodes 7 and 8, there are problems that come from the relationship between Boyd and Raylan."